ASCC Clubs & Programs

 SADHA focuses on student professional development and community service through support of social, cultural, educational, and leadership experiences with the college campus, local community, and the National Dental Hygiene Association.

-STEM Nerd Girls
+STEM Nerd Girls/Engineering

 Contact: (360) 992-2354 or (360) 992-2452